pluralsight/guides/draft/ruby-ruby-on-rails/instant-delivery-store-using-ruby-on-rails-stripe-and-uberrush-api/article.md

 Now let's add the controller logic to combine the UberRUSH delivery with the Stripe charge.
 The logic is as follows:

-1. Stripe will create a customer and validate the card, if that fails the page will refresh.
+1. Stripe will create a customer and validate the card.
+If that fails, the page will refresh.
 2. An UberRUSH delivery is created with the store pickup, the user inputted dropoff location and the shoe information.
-Our call will work for 1 item at a time.
+Our call will work for a single item at a time.
 3. The total is calculated using the price of the object plus the fee from the UberRUSH delivery response object.
 4. Stripe will charge the customer and redirect them to the order confirmation page.